-What’s missing is, Konoba Opat.
-If you’ll be sailing near the Kornati Islands, you simply must make a stop at Konoba Opat.
+What’s missing is Konoba Opat.
+If you are sailing near the Kornati Islands, you must make a stop at Konoba Opat.
 It will be an experience that will make your sailing adventure complete.
 I promise.
 I chartered a boat for the week, and we stopped in to enjoy a meal and a few drinks.

-As you near the shore, you’ll see that Konoba Opat which is owned by the Božikov family, have made a very welcoming place for you to berth.
+As you near the shore, you’ll see that Konoba Opat, which the Božikov family owns, has made a very welcoming place for you to berth.
 There is enough space to berth more than 20 boats & electricity and water connections are available.
-We docked, and bounded into the Konoba Opat not expecting anything more than the usual Dalmatian Konoba experience.
+We docked and bounded into the Konoba Opat, not expecting anything more than the usual Dalmatian Konoba experience.
 However, what we got was something so great it’s made my top 5 places to eat.

-As I took my seat my eyes were drawn out to the bay.
-It was difficult to look anywhere else.
+As I took my seat, my eyes were drawn out to the bay.
+It wasn’t easy to look anywhere else.

 The view from your seat is of the Adriatic and her surrounding islands.
 It’s clear that the Božikov family designed your experience with that breathtaking view in mind.

 Once you have sat down, you don’t need to do anything else.
 Not even read a menu.
-Your waiter greets you as any good waiter should, and then will walk you through what is on offer that day.
-There isn’t any frozen squid to be found in this kitchen, they’ll only serve you fresh fish caught by local fishermen.
-This is the standout for me, any restaurant that is prepared to change the menu daily and rely on the daily catch rates very highly in my book.
-Plus it adds weight to an already wonderful experience.
+Your waiter greets you as any good waiter should and will walk you through what is on offer that day.
+There isn’t any frozen squid to be found in this kitchen; they’ll only serve you fresh fish caught by local fishermen.
+This is the standout for me; any restaurant prepared to change the menu daily and relies on the daily catch rates very highly in my book.
+Plus, it adds weight to an already wonderful experience.
 Wouldn’t you agree?

 I wanted to order everything.
 And I almost did.
-I dined there with 3 other friends of mine and we were hungry and excited to taste what the waiter made sound so delicious.
+I dined there with three other friends of mine, and we were hungry and excited to taste what the waiter made sound so delicious.

 Our Waiter suggested the following;